The Library will be closed Sunday, June 18th in celebration of Father's Day. We will reopen on Monday, June 19th.

 The book drop in the parking lot is available twenty-four hours a day for all Library materials.
 There is also a drop box in the lobby that is available during open hours.

 Our Adult Services computer lab offers computers with Internet access, Microsoft Office products, and the Library’s catalog.
-The computer lab also has two iMac computers that have the Adobe Creative Suite.
+The computer lab also has one iMac computer that has the Adobe Creative Suite.

 There are also public computers in the Youth Services computer lab that provide access to a suite of Microsoft Office products, the Library's catalog, and non-Internet games for ages 3 through 10.